What is a cultural landscape?

 Cultural landscapes as NbS

-NbS that can be implemented in cultural landscapes:
+NbS that can be implemented in cultural landscapes

 • Maintaining grasslands and meadows: Maintaining and creating grasslands and meadows is an important conservation measure for semi-natural and natural ecosystems in the cultural landscape.